 Officers and Board of Directors

 Section 1.
-The officers of this Section shall be Chair, Chair-Elect, and Secretary-Treasurer.
+Officers and Executive Committee.
+The officers of this Section shall be: Chair, Immediate Past Chair, Chair-Elect, and Secretary-Treasurer.
+The officers shall constitute the Executive Committee of the Judicial Section Board of Directors.
+The Executive Committee shall be empowered to take action with regard to the time-sensitive affairs of the Section, between meetings of its Board of Directors.

 Section 2.
 Chair.
-The currently serving Chair-Elect shall automatically become the Chair of the Judicial Section at the close of business of the Section’s Annual Meeting, and only nominations for the positions of Chair-Elect and elected members of the Board of Directors shall be received and voted upon as provided by these Bylaws.
+The currently serving Chair-Elect shall automatically become the Chair of the Judicial Section at the close of the Section’s Annual Meeting, and only nominations for the positions of Chair-Elect and elected members of the Board of Directors shall be received and voted upon, as provided by these Bylaws.

 Section 3.
 Chair-Elect. .
-EB.
+The Chair-Elect shall be nominated and elected at each annual meeting of the Section, according to the Nominations and Elections procedure described in these Bylaws, for a term beginning with election and ending with the election of a successor.
+Nominations for the position of Chair-Elect shall be conducted in such a manner as to ensure that the position rotates in a four-year cycle according to the following schedule: (a) an appellate judge or justice, (b) a district court judge, (c) a statutory county court judge, (d) a district court judge.
+A district court judge shall serve in fiscal years that end in an odd number and an appellate judge or justice and a statutory county court judge shall rotate service in fiscal years that end in an even number.

 Section 4.
-The Chair, with the advice and consent of the Board of Directors, shall appoint a Secretary-Treasurer, who shall serve during the term of the appointing Chair until a successor shall be appointed.
+Secretary-Treasurer.
+The Chair, with the advice and consent of the Board of Directors, shall appoint a Secretary-Treasurer, who shall serve during the term of the appointing Chair, until a successor is appointed

 Section 5.
+Board Composition.
 There shall be a Board of Directors charged with managing the affairs of the Section.
-The Board of Directors shall consist of the following officers: The Chair, the Chair-Elect, the Secretary-Treasurer, the Immediate Past Chair and twelve other members, each of whom shall be elected as provided in Article V for a term of three years.
-The twelve regular members shall be elected according to the following places:
+The Board of Directors shall consist of the following officers: The Chair, the Chair-Elect, the Secretary-Treasurer, the Immediate Past Chair and thirteen other members who shall be elected for a term of three years, using the process described in these Bylaws.
+The thirteen regular members shall be elected according to the following places:

 Places 1 and 2 - Intermediate appellate court justices,